eu-ge-ne/slice-tree/README.md

 ### `SliceTree.proto.to_index()`

-Returns the start index (inclusive) and the end index (exclusive) of the line of text in the buffer at the specified index.
+Returns index of the character in the buffer at the specified position.

 Syntax